Andy-set-studio/stalfos.io/index.md

 The task will automatically update these website assets whenever you update one of your `front-end` files.
 At the moment, it won't refresh your browser though.

 Watch is the typical command you'd use while implementing your front-end to a server driven project.

+Trigger watch by running `gulp watch` in your terminal.

 *<small>more info can be learned about this in the [gulp structure section below](#gulp-file-structure).</small>